isomerpages/moe-westwoodpri/_cca/Physical Sports & Games/Wushu (Boys & Girls).md

 ---
 ### **Wushu (Boys &amp; Girls)**
 #### **Brief Description of CCA**
-Wushu is a performance sport that improves coordination, flexibility and balance.
+Wushu (Boys &amp; Girls)is a performance sport that improves coordination, flexibility and balance.
 Pupils cultivate self-discipline, respect, teamwork and resilience in the process of learning.
 Through school performances and national competitions, pupils develop self-confidence and skills in art.

 #### **CCA Objectives**
 *   To improve psychomotor skills and fitness